avra-m3/SignMeUp/Readme.md

 ### Development Environment
 In the development environment each component should be testable without connecting the others.
 #### API
-Use of the development environment requires (all of*) the following
+Use of the development environment requiresthe following

-\*
-*Temporary; Will consolidate cloud vision module to use OAuth2 as well.*

-1. An API Key with access to use the google cloud vision API.
+1. A set of GCloud OAuth2 credentials with access to Storage Buckets and Cloud vision API's

-2. An OAuth2 for use with google cloud storage

-3. A google cloud storage bucket called csit-cache (need to make this configurable) with public access (will be changed with consolidation of authentication)
+2. A Google Cloud storage bucket

 ##### Environment Variables

-**OCR_AUTH_KEY**: The API token for use with cloud vision

-**GOOGLE_APPLICATION_CREDENTIALS**: The path to application credentials for cloud vision
+**GOOGLE_APPLICATION_CREDENTIALS**: The path to application credentials JSON for cloud vision

-**DATABASE\***: One of 'sqlite', 'mysql', 'postgre' This determines the database provider.

-**DATABASE_CONFIG\*** Required if using anything but sqlite, should be a json object providing all required fields for the database.
-SEE: http://docs.peewee-orm.com/en/latest/peewee/database.html#using-mysql for more information
+**DATABASE_URI\***: The database URI see SQLAlchemy documentation for more information https://docs.sqlalchemy.org/en/latest/core/engines.html

+**SECRET_KEY\*** This key is used for password encryption, please set it otherwise anyone will be able to unhash passwords your database with the default "Quack Quack" secret key

 \* *Optional*

+**Debug\*** This Doesn't do anything yet but will soon!

 ##### Endpoints